 During several SpaceLiner Design Workshops potential development roadmaps have been discussed.
 Gaining expertise with a partially reusable space transportation system in flight operations as pure cargo carrier would be a major de-risking element before starting the commercial development of the SpaceLiner.
 An attractive option for such an RLV is a large reusable booster stage accelerating expendable upper stages which could be introduced as a successor to Ariane 6 after 2035.

-DLR has started investigation of such launchers with the internal project name RLV-C4 [39, 40, 41].
-A systematic variation of design options on propellant choice or aero-dynamic configuration has been carried-out.
-One concept with the SLME as the main engine serves as RLV-reference in the FALCon-project [22, 23] and its architecture has some similarities to the SLB8V3 (Figure 10), however, with significantly reduced propellant loading (380 Mg) and only four SLME [40, 41].
+DLR has started investigation of such launchers with the internal project name RLV-C4 [42, 46].
+A systematic variation of design options on propellant choice or aerodynamic configuration has been carried-out.